, Katholieke Universiteit Leuven

 Figure 5 (a) An access interface in CaesarJ, an aspect-oriented extension of Java and (b) the access interface for the calendar application.

 To implement an access interface for a specific application domain, we extend the AccessInterface and provide the necessary object and subject interfaces.
 For expected attributes, we provide an (abstract) getter.
-The access interface for the calendar application might then look like figure 5b
+The access interface for the calendar application might then look like figure 5b.

 Figure 6 Authorization engine interface.

 For the prototype, we implemented the authorization engine ourselves.
 Integrating existing authorization engines is straightforward: you can write an adaptor to translate the access request into a format the engine understands.
 The only assumption here is that the engine can cope with the common subject, object, and action abstractions, and with subject and object attributes.
 We could, for example, integrate the authorization engine with the Ponder 7 or Extensible Access Control Markup Language 8 frameworks with the access service.

 In this adaptor implementation, we can choose to push all of the information that the authorization engine might need.
 Alternatively, we can use a lazy strategy, whereby the authorization engine pulls the attributes using callbacks when needed for evaluating an access request.

 We implemented a view connector as a cclass that binds the CalendarAccessInterface to the calendar application as shown in figure 3. ( Figure 7 shows a small part of this implementation.)
 It does this by extending the corresponding access interface.
 We distinguish two parts of the implementation:

 In the pointcuts, the AccessSubject (line 18) represents the subject that makes the access request.
 The view connector interacts with a session to retrieve this subject, which represents the active role for a user or process.

-Figure 7.
-Calendar view connector.
+Figure 7 Calendar view connector.